DOI-USGS/vizlab-home/README.md

     * [ ] Update content of `'src/text/authors.js'` to list project authors.
 Do not edit the structure of this file
     * [ ] Update content of `'src/text/references.js'` to list project references.
 Do not edit the structure of this file
     * [ ] List contributors in `index.html`
-4. Update README.md for project - Be sure that it is presentable to the public - minimally include project overview and build instructions.
+4. Update README.md for project.
+Be sure that it is presentable to the public - minimally include project overview and build instructions.
 5. Consult the [Vizlab website release checklist](https://doimspp.sharepoint.com/:w:/r/sites/IIDDStaff/_layouts/15/Doc2.aspx?action=edit&sourcedoc=%7B3c0899c4-cc87-4c82-a7e2-3f8e78439083%7D&wdOrigin=TEAMS-MAGLEV.teamsSdk_ns.rwc&wdExp=TEAMS-TREATMENT&wdhostclicktime=1714053079214&web=1) for more development guidelines related to compliance, performance testing, analytics, and public release.

 ## Notes for development when using this template
 1. Please do not delete or make any modifications to the following components/files:
     * The `node_modules` directory
     * `'public/favicon.ico'`
-    * In `'src/assets'`
+    * In `'src/assets'`:
       * The USGS Viz ID Stylesheets in `'src/assets/css'`:
         * `'common.css'`
         * `'custom.css'`